About Surya Bhedana Pranayama (Right Nostril Breathing):

 Surya means the Sun and according to Yoga, the Surya Nadi is the right nostril.
 In this pranayama, you use your right nostril or Pingala for inhalation and the left or Ida one for exhalation.

 A basic purpose of the right nostril breathing is to increase the pranic energy, physical energy and to revitalize the body.
-It boosts the nervous system, especially the sympathetic nervous system and also increases the efficiency of digestive system Right nostril is Pingala Nadi, which represents the physical energy of a body.
+It boosts the nervous system, especially the sympathetic nervous system and also increases the efficiency of the digestive system Right nostril is Pingala Nadi, which represents the physical energy of a body.
 Breathing through right nostril is important for many important metabolic processes.

 There are many reasons to do Surya Bhedana (Right Nostril Breathing) pranayama.
 By practicing a few rounds of Surya Bhedana pranayama each day for a few minutes can help us to control our conscious to some extent.

 In the yoga text Hath yoga the breathe is compared to a wild animal.
 Just like elephants, lions and tigers are controlled by those who are trained and do practice, in the same way, a yogi also brings the breath under his control with constant practice only.
 By constant practice of this, we can lose our weight, reduce stress, restore the imbalance in the brain, improve sleep, calm our emotions, boost our thinking and glow like a Yogi.

 Benefits of Surya Bhedana Pranayama (Right Nostril Breathing):

-1. Surya Bhedana Pranayama activates the body and the bodily functions.
+1. Surya Bhedana Pranayama activates the body and bodily functions.